 The Lincoln Project recently released a new ad as part of its anti-Trump campaign.
-This one defends Dr. Anthony Fauci, who is currently being undermined by the Trump Administration.
+This one defends Dr. Anthony Fauci, who is wrongly being undermined by the Trump Administration.
 As with anything this group posts, the intent of the message needs to be made clear, and on the surface this ad might seem innocuous.
-But, in typical conservative fashion, they decided to gloss over some of the details to score cheap political points.
+But, in typical conservative fashion, they decided to gloss over some essential details to score cheap political points.

 — Hal Boedeker (@tvguyhal) July 15, 2020

-For those of you who have been living under a rock the past few months, The Lincoln Project is a Political Action Committee (PAC) formed by Republican operatives with the sole goal of taking down Trump and returning to the old ways, so to speak.

-These are the same people who spent years building and cultivating the anger that now makes the Republican party.
-The only real difference between The Lincoln Project and Republicans at large is this specific group of Republicans have found themselves opposed to Donald Trump.
+For anyone who has been living under a rock the past few months, The Lincoln Project is a Political Action Committee (PAC) formed by Republican operatives with the sole goal of taking down Donald Trump and returning to the old ways, so to speak.
+The thing is, these are the same people who spent years building and cultivating the anger that now makes the Republican party.
+The only real difference between The Lincoln Project and Republicans at large is this specific group happens to have found themselves opposed to Trump.

-The PAC tends to release weekly videos highlighting the corrupt and ineptitude of Trump’s presidency.
+The PAC tends to release weekly videos highlighting the corruption and ineptitude of Trump’s presidency.
 This week is no different in that they adhered to the timeless Republican strategy of ignoring the truth to score a punch against their opposition.

-While Bush was pretty bad on the AIDS epidemic, his predecessor was much worse, who he served as Vice President, Ronald Reagan.
+Bush was pretty bad on the AIDS epidemic, though his predecessor Ronald Reagan, who he served under as vice president, was much worse.
 The infamous Reagan viewed the communities affected by the epidemic with apathy at best and antipathy on the regular.
-One press briefing that truly demonstrated Reagan and his administration’s outlook comes to mind, where Reagan Press Secretary Larry Speakes joked about the crisis that was devastating vulnerable communities, including African-Americans and LBGTQ individuals.
+One press briefing that truly demonstrated Reagan and his administration’s outlook comes to mind, where Reagan Press Secretary Larry Speakes joked about the crisis devastating vulnerable communities, including African-Americans and LBGTQ individuals.
 When the press pool wasn’t laughing, there was only apathy.

-The Reagan response was so terrible that Hillary Clinton actually had to say she misspoke when she praised both Ronald Reagan and his wife for their low-key advocacy as the infection rate rose in the United States and across the world due to indifference.
-Walter Odets, AIDS activist and clinical psychologist said his book In the Shadow of the Epidemic:
+The Reagan response was so terrible that Hillary Clinton actually had to say she misspoke when she praised both Ronald Reagan and his wife for their low-key advocacy as the infection rate rose in the United States and across the world due to chronic indifference.
+Walter Odets, AIDS activist and clinical psychologist, said in his book In the Shadow of the Epidemic: